7 Cruise Packing Mistakes Everyone Makes (and How to Avoid Them)

 Cruise travel adapter

-Another mistake I often see is bringing adapters to charge electronic devices.
+Another common mistake I see is bringing unnecessary adapters for charging electronic devices.

-In reality, modern cruise ships have various types of international outlets and even some USB ports to charge cell phones and other devices that use that type of standard.
+Most modern cruise ships have a mix of international outlets and even built-in USB ports for charging phones and other gadgets.

 7. Forgetting Essentials